 - a.
-All breeds of horses, ponies, VSE's, donkeys and mules are eligible for use as a horse project animal.
-Project animals may be groomed and shown according to their breed standards in all classes. - i.
-All horse/pony/very small equine projects should have a minimum body condition score of at least three (3). - b.
-Age of Horses- A horse (regardless of breed) becomes a year older on January 1st of the current year, not on its actual birthday.
+All breeds of horses, ponies, Very Small Equines, donkeys, and mules are eligible for use as a horse project animal.
+Project animals may be groomed and shown according to their breed standards in all classes. - b.
+Age of Horses- A horse (regardless of breed) becomes a year older on January 1st of the current year, not on its actual birthday. - i.

-- i.
 Showmanship and Grooming and Halter animals may be any age. - ii.
-Dressage-All animals must be 4 years of age or older for this division. - iii.
-English- Animals must be 3 years of age or older except for over fences classes where they must be 4 or older. - iv.
+Dressage- All animals must be 4 years of age or older for this division. - iii.
+English- Animals must be 3 years of age or older except for over-fences classes, where they must be four or older. - iv.
 Western- Animals must be 3 years or older. - v.
-Games- Animals must be 4 years of age or older for all classes. - vi.
-VSE- Animals must be 3 years old for hand jumping, Hunter and in hand trail.
+Games- Animals must be 4 years of age or older for all classes.

+- vi.
+VSE- Animals must be 3 years old for hand jumping, Hunter, and in-hand trail.
 Younger animals may participate in Grooming and Showmanship and Halter ONLY. - vii.
 Stallions are ineligible to compete in any 4-H horse show. - viii.
 A project pony or horse is eligible to be shown in all divisions except VSE.
 VSE's may only be shown in VSE classes. - ix.
 A rider is permitted to show more than one horse per class in individual performance classes.
 Classes are as follows and DO NOT include individual equitation classes: - 1.
 Trail - 2.
 Dressage - 3.
 Games - x.
 Unruly and unsound horses will be excused from the ring. - 1.
 Determination of unruliness will be left to the judge and/or show committee. - 2.
 The determination of unsoundness will be left to the show veterinarian and/or judge at the time of the class.
 Unsound horses shall be excused from the class.